Optimization of conveyance of quantum particles by moving potential well: Acknowledgments

 \section{Acknowledgments}

-We would like to thank N.~Hatano K.~Ohmori and S.~Tarucha for their valuable comments.
-The present work was partially supported by JSPS KAKENHI Grant Numbers JP18K03444, JP20K03780 and JP23H03818.
-S. Morita is supported by the Center of Innovations for Sustainable Quantum AI (JST Grant Number JPMJPF2221).
+We thank N.~Hatano, K.~Ohmori, and S.~Tarucha for their valuable comments.
+The present paper was partially supported by JSPS KAKENHI Grants No.~JP18K03444, No.~JP20K03780 and No.~JP23H03818.
+S.~Morita is supported by the Center of Innovations for Sustainable Quantum AI (JST Grant No.~JPMJPF2221).
 Y.~Teranishi is partially supported by the National Science and Technology Council in Taiwan, Grant No. 109-2113-M-009-020.
-The computation in this work has been done using the facilities of the Supercomputer Center, the Institute for Solid State Physics, the University of Tokyo.
+The computations in this paper have been done using the facilities of the Supercomputer Center, the Institute for Solid State Physics, the University of Tokyo.